Exclusive: Venezuela removes eight tonnes of gold from central bank - sources

 At that rate of decline, the central bank’s reserves would nearly disappear by the end of the year, leaving Maduro’s government struggling to pay for imports of basic goods.

-Neither Venezuela’s central bank nor its information ministry responded to requests for comment.
+Venezuela’s central bank and its information ministry responded to requests for comment.

 Trump’s administration has declared Venezuela part of a “troika of tyranny” in Latin America, including left-leaning governments in Cuba and Nicaragua.
 It is seeking to cut off cash flow to Maduro’s government, foster dissent in the armed forces and oust him from power in the OPEC nation.